-The Store
+Store

-We know how hard it can be to find high-quality scores online that don't force you into using proprietary systems or obscure formats, which is why forScore includes a full in-app purchase storefront.
+We know how hard it can be to find high-quality scores online that don't force you into using proprietary systems or obscure formats, which is why forScore includes an in-app purchase storefront.
 It's the best place to discover, preview, and download free and paid PDF scores that are perfectly optimized for the iPad.

-Finding scores
+Finding Scores

-The storefront can be accessed by selecting the "Store" entry in the tools menu, and can be viewed one of two ways: as a grid, like books on a bookshelf, or as a two-column list with thumbnails and some additional information like title, artist, and price.
-Use the button in the bottom right-hand corner of the screen to switch between these two views.
+The storefront can be accessed by selecting the "Store" entry in the tools menu, and lets you browse by artist, genre, instrument, and publisher.
 Tap on a score to see details about the piece, including a preview of the first page, a description of what it contains, and more.
-You can also tap one of the categories on the left-hand side of the view to browse by the current item's artist, genre, instrument, or publisher.

-The toolbar along the bottom of the screen lets you view featured or popular items, to browse by category, or to review and re-download your past purchases.
+You can also switch between "browse" and "purchases" at the bottom of the screen to monitor your downloads or to access and re-download any previously purchased scores.

-Purchasing and downloading
+Purchasing and Downloading